-All courses except IEL courses require English language proficiency.
-If English is not your native language you must provide proof of English proficiency to be enrolled in courses in the following subjects:
+English is the language of instruction at Harvard Extension School.
+If your native language is not English, you must provide designated proof of English proficiency to be enrolled in the following courses and subjects:

 - Creative writing (CREA)

 - Economics (ECON)

 - Expository writing (EXPO) with the exception of EXPO E-1

 - Management (MGMT)

 Meet the requirement in one of three ways

 1. Submit the minimum required score on a test of English proficiency.

 Earn the minimum required score on the TOEFL, IELTS, or PTE Academic.